 With SJI grant funding, the Utah and New York judiciaries were able to develop ODR platforms to better assist litigants.
 Both states launched ODR platforms that are mandatory for small claims cases.
-Recently, SJI provide support to the Tennessee Judiciary for an ODR platform to address medical debt cases, and the Iowa Judiciary for a platform to address landlord/tenant disputes.
-The systems allow parties to access their case online, communicate and negotiate a resolution, receive individualized assistance from a facilitator, and if necessary, involve a judge.
-The systems guides users to their trial date, which is often held online.
-Court processes were adapted to work efficiently in an online environment without sacrificing the rights or interests of parties.
+Recently, SJI provided support to develop ODR platforms for: 1) the Tennessee Judiciary to address medical debt cases; 2) the Iowa Judiciary to address landlord/tenant disputes; 3) and the Ohio Judiciary to address evictions/foreclosures and family cases.
+These systems allow parties to access their case online, communicate and negotiate a resolution, receive individualized assistance from a facilitator, and if necessary, involve a judge.
+The systems guide users to their trial date, which is often held online.
+Court processes are adapted to work efficiently in an online environment without sacrificing the rights or interests of parties.
 ODR is proving to be easier, faster, and cheaper than traditional practice, while providing all parties the opportunity to be heard and treated fairly.